AAlab1819/HerbieSinadia-01082170022/Week04 - Recurrence/README.md

 After that, the program will go to a ```for``` loop in which the program will count the worst possible tries when ```n```th buttons are correctly pressed.

+The buttons must be pushed in the right order.
+If the wrong button is pushed, all buttons will be unpressed.
+Another guess at the correct sequence will be attempted.

 For example = number of buttons is ```3```.

 The order of tries shall be (assuming the correct order is in descending order from the last button - Manao presses the buttons in ascending order) :